 - Choose an email list of employees you want to send the survey to

 - Create a link that directs employees to the survey

 - Ask questions related to your organization's culture, communication with management, productivity levels at work, and job satisfaction

 Also, remember to make it abundantly clear to your employees that these surveys are anonymous.
 Because it's the only way to gather true feedback, anonymity is a must.

 Staff engagement can say a lot about your workplace performance.
 Engaged employees are more motivated, committed, and productive.
 Contrarily, disengagement results in high turnover rates, low productivity levels, and increased absenteeism.

 But before you can begin to improve your team's engagement, you must measure what you have.
 Doing so will allow you to identify areas of improvement and how much effort each change requires.

-In the market for customised recognition programs for your business?
+In the market for customized recognition programs for your business?
 Terryberry offers a bevy of solutions to keep your workforce happy, healthy, and engaged.
-We've helped more than 44,000 companies recognise their workers with milestone and service awards, employee benefits, and social recognition programs.
-Schedule a demo today to learn more about how you can recognise your team for the amazing work they do.
+We've helped more than 44,000 companies recognize their workers with milestone and service awards, performance and incentive rewards, and social recognition programs.
+Schedule a demo today to learn more about how you can recognize your team for the amazing work they do.